-After his starring role in the disastrous My Mother The Car (NBC, 1965-1966), Jerry Van Dyke returned to television in September 1967 with this more traditional sitcom, also on NBC.
-He played a single father recently granted custody of his young son.
+Jerry Van Dyke starred in this 1967-1968 NBC sitcom as a single father recently granted custody of his young son.
 Joining him was Lois Nettleton, who played a divorcee with a young daughter.
 Living together on a farm, the two had to learn how to parent together.
-Low ratings led to a quick cancellation and Accidental Family was off the air after just 16 episodes.
+Low ratings led to a quick cancellation after just 16 episodes.

 Jerry Van Dyke, younger brother of Dick Van Dyke, began his acting career with a March 1962 guest spot on The Dick Van Dyke Show where he played, not surprisingly, the younger brother of Dick Van Dyke’s character.
 During the summer of 1963 he hosted a game show called Picture This for CBS.
 Jack Gould referred to it as an “idiotic trifle” that Jerry Van Dyke was “trapped in” .
 He appeared as a regular on The Judy Garland Show (also on CBS) when it premiered in September 1963 but soon left.